 Who We Are

-In 2009 Moira Madonia, then a U.S. high school educator, ventured to Tanzania to teach English in a tiny village community center for “leftover” youth who no longer attended school.
-These young teens were typical in many ways – funny, distracted, awkward, eager.
-For them, however, the future held no promise.
-Squeezed together on benches, their only respite from domestic chores was to come to Kilimahewa for few hours.
-Maybe, one day, they hoped some good could from what they learned there.
+In 2009 Moira Madonia, then a U.S. high school educator, ventured to Tanzania to teach English in a tiny village community center for post-primary youth who no longer attended formal school.
+These young teens were typical in many ways – curious, funny, awkward - but for those eager to learn, the future held no promise.
+Squeezed together on benches, their only respite from domestic chores and boredom was to come to the Kilimahewa Center for Education (KIWOCE) for a few hours each day.

-A long-term post-primary sponsorship program to enable more capable and motivated students to re-enter the formal system so they could ultimately achieve professional careers.
+- A long-term sponsorship program to enable more capable and motivated students to re-enter the formal system so they could ultimately achieve employment & careers.

-An advocacy program called Autism Connects Tanzania (ACT) for the autistic and otherwise intellectually disabled so that they too could find a place in the Tanzanian educational system and society.
+- An advocacy program called Autism Connects Tanzania (ACT) for the autistic and otherwise intellectually disabled so they too could find a place in the Tanzanian educational system and society.

 Board of Directors - US

 EdPowerment’s Board is an active management team whose training and experience uniquely qualify them to address the needs of the full learning spectrum.
-Moira travels to Tanzania several times each year and when in the U.S. she skypes with students, teachers and staff regularly.
-Jillian and Kerri both have spent extended periods of time in Tanzania, while fellow Board members, Cocoa McGovern and Stacy Lauren, travel to Tanzania annually to strengthen our programs, support staff and motivate students.
+Moira travels to Tanzania several times each year and when in the U.S. she skypes with students and staff.
+Jillian and Kerri both have spent extended periods of time in Tanzania, while fellow Board members, Cocoa McGovern and Stacy Lauren, travel to Tanzania annually to strengthen our programs, support the Center's staff and motivate students.

 President & Founder

-Moira Madonia devotes her energies full time to steering the programs, administrative, and fundraising tasks that propel EdPowerment.
-As a businesswoman and former high school teacher, she believes that the best means to help others is through education.
+Moira Madonia devotes her energies to steering the programming, administrative and fundraising tasks that propel EdPowerment.
+As a businesswoman turned high school teacher, she believes that the best means to help others is through education.
 Her BA in English and history, Certification in Secondary School Education and Masters in Global Management all come into play as she works on all things EdPowerment.
-The mother of three adult children, she takes great satisfaction from spending time in Tanzania, building the relationships, programs and systems that can advance students, teachers, and community members.
-The classroom, even by Skype, remains her favorite place.
+The mother of three adult children and grandmother of four boys, she takes great satisfaction from building the relationships, programs and systems that can advance students, teachers, and locals in this Tanzanian community.

-Kerri Gilbert Has been vital to EdPowerment since its start.
-A special education teacher and learning behavioral specialist with an MA in Curriculum and Instruction, Kerri has led Connects Autism Tanzania’s groundbreaking advocacy, while coaching KIWOCE’s staff in active and differential teaching strategies.
-In 2014-2015 she oversaw the installation of Internet and agricultural projects funded by a Rotary Global Grant at Kilimahewa.
-Today she continues to live in the area as the educational lead on another project, offering counsel to our Tanzanian team as needed.
-Kerri’s laughter, approachability, and ease with all types of learners make her presence prized by everyone.
+Kerri Gilbert has been vital to EdPowerment since its start.
+A special education teacher and learning behavioral specialist with an MA in Curriculum and Instruction, Kerri led Connects Autism Tanzania’s (CAT's) groundbreaking advocacy, while coaching KIWOCE’s staff in active and differential teaching strategies.
+In 2014-2015 she oversaw the installation of Internet and agricultural projects at Kilimahewa funded by a Rotary Global Grant that she secured.
+After leading another education-based project in Tanzania, she has resumed her career in the U.S. as an Instructional Coach in Illinois.

 Jillian Swinford, Secretary

-Jillian Swinford, who holds a Masters in Art Education, combines her creative skills with a global approach to learning every day in her classroom at Pulaski International School in Chicago.
-Each June, she brings her skills and creativity to KIWOCE.
-Bags, beads and bowls from recycled paper combined artistry with environmental awareness in 2016 and 2017.
-And who knew Jillian could also teach music as she teamed up with her colleague, Peter, to teach 150 students “Ode to Joy” on recorders this summer?
-Having taken a year’s leave of absence in 2011-2012 to work with our programs in Moshi, Jillian is a knowledgeable and steady voice for EdPowerment.
+Jillian Swinford, who holds a Master's in Art Education, combines her creative skills with a global approach to learning every day in her classroom at Pulaski International School in Chicago.
+Each June, she brings her skills and creativity to KIWOCE for their annual Enrichment Camp.
+She has even corralled some of her fellow teachers to bring music, drama and videotaping to KIWOCE.
+Having spent a year’s leave of absence in 2011-12 to work with our programs in Moshi, Jillian is a knowledgeable and steady guide for EdPowerment.

-An executive skills coach in New York City with a Master’s in Education from Columbia University and an MBA from Harvard, she works on organizational and learning strategies with our sponsored students and KIWOCE staff each summer.
+An executive skills coach in New York City with a Master’s in Education from Columbia University and an MBA from Harvard, Stacey works on organizational and learning strategies with our sponsored students and KIWOCE staff.
 Planners are now a tool used to structure their time and energies.
-In 2016 she introduced some of our students to her good friend, Stan Seidman’s book of letters to his grandson, Principles and Parables.
-Joseph, a sponsored student now in medical school, continues to correspond with Stan, taking Stan’s life lessons with him.
-When in the States, Stacey stays in contact with teachers and students to offer her encouragement and coaching.
+In recent years Stacey has visited our students at universities in Dar es Salaam to better understand their challenges, encourage them and share strategic guidance.
+When in the States, Stacey stays in contact with teachers and students to offer her support and coaching.

 John was introduced to EdPowerment through his son, Sam, who spent three months as a volunteer after graduating from Rutgers University.
 A lawyer who works in the corporate sector, John spends hours on this side, checking all our financials and weighing in on organizational concerns.
 In 2017 John finally made it to Tanzania to get to know the staff and students whom he has followed from the States.
-For him, the opportunity to observe and connect in person last December brought to life all those names on our spreadsheets!
+This opportunity to connect in person brought to life all those names on our spreadsheets!

-EdPowerment’s Operations and Finance Manager since 2010 died tragically in May 2018, but no discussion of EdPowerment would be complete without including him.
-He was our linchpin, handling a multitude of tasks from financial reporting and record-keeping to the supervision and mentoring of our sponsored students.
-Tom graduated from Mafinga Seminary Secondary School, after which he completed motor vehicle mechanics and driving programs at Vocational Education and Training Authority, Moshi.
-This prepared him to be our amazing van driver, visiting student families however difficult the terrain.
-Tom's motivation also translated into computer skills, which he shared in the classroom at Kilimahewa.
-His smile, easy personality and kindness made him a combination of big brother and parent to the youth we serve.
-Even as we move ahead, we miss him dearly.
+EdPowerment’s former Operations and Finance Manager died tragically in May 2018.
+He was our linchpin, handling a multitude of tasks from financial reporting to supervising and mentoring our sponsored students.
+Tom's vocational degrees prepared him to be our amazing van driver, visiting student families whatever the terrain.
+However, his motivation took him much further.
+He learned computer skills (which he shared in the classroom at KIWOCE), financial accounting, and the particulars of the Tanzanian school system.
+His dependability, smile and kindness made him a source of stability and guidance to our students.